POSIdev-community/AI.Plugin.VSCode/README.md

 * `PT Application Inspector: Restart`.
 Restart the plugin.
 * `PT Application Inspector: Create .aiignore File`.
 Create an exclusion configuration file.
 In the `.aiignore` file, you can specify folders, files, and file formats to be excluded from scanning using the `.gitignore` file syntax.
 For more information, see [git-scm.com/docs/gitignore](https://git-scm.com/docs/gitignore).
 * `PT Application Inspector: Create Project Settings File`.
 Create the configuration file `aiproj.json`.
 In the file, you can change default scan settings.
 You can also use the **SkipGitIgnoreFiles** setting to exclude from scanning files and folders from the `.gitignore` file.
 By default, this setting is enabled.
 * `PT Application Inspector: Connect to PT AI Server`.
 Connect to PT AI Enterprise Server (command for integration with PT AI Enterprise Edition).
 * `PT Application Inspector: Reconnect to PT AI Server (Connected)`.
 Reconnect to PT AI Enterprise Server (command for integration).
 * `PT Application Inspector: Disconnect from PT AI Server`.
 Disconnect from PT AI Enterprise Server (command for integration).
 * `PT Application Inspector: PT AI Server Authentication`.
 Enter the authentication token (command for integration).
 * `PT Application Inspector: Manage Projects`.
 Display the list of projects from PT AI Enterprise Server (command for integration).
 With this command, you can select a project in PT AI Enterprise Server and connect your local project to it in Visual Studio Code.
 * `PT Application Inspector: Create PT AI Server Project`.
 Upload a local project from IDE to PT AI Enterprise Server (command for integration).

 ### Plugin settings

 You can configure the plugin settings by going to the action panel and clicking **Extensions** → **PT Application Inspector** → the gear icon → **Extension Settings**.

 The plugin configuration page contains the following settings:
 * **Allow telemetry collection**.
 Collection of general scan information to be sent to PT AI Enterprise Edition.
 By default, the setting is enabled.
 * **Analyzer log level**.
 The severity level starting from which the code analyzer events will be logged.
 The default value is "Error."
 * **Automatically enable for any project**.
 Silent activation of the plugin when opening a project.
-By default, the setting is disabled.
+By default, this setting is disabled.
 * **Developer mode**.
 Advanced plugin features.
 By default, this setting is disabled.
 * **Maximum number of stored log files**.
 The default value is "100."
 * **Number of days to store log files**.
 The default value is "30."
 * **Number of scan results**.
 Maximum number of scan results saved in the scan result history.
 The default value is "10."
 If the limit is exceeded, each new scan result deletes the oldest result.
 * **Trigger scan**.
 The start scan condition: manually on clicking a start button or automatically when a project file is changed.
 The default value is "Manually."
 * **Use all available resources for scanning**.
 The use of all available RAM and CPU resources to increase scanning speed.
 By default, this setting is disabled.
 * **AI server URL**.
 The address of the connected PT AI Enterprise Server.
 * **Username**.
 The name of an authorized user.

 ## Requirements